ytmytm/c128dcr-DolphinDOS3/README.md

 Also check dolphindos3-kicad/plots for schematic PDF and gerbers for manufacturing.

+Branch `sd-rev2a` is frozen to reflect SD! design recovered from Gerber files he published and with recreated schematic.

 ## Design changes

 - IDC socket and CPU socket swapped around, additional footprint for pins going down to C128DCR U101 socket